 Ozempic comes as prefilled disposable pens you use to inject the drug.
 The pens contain a liquid solution, which is available in different strengths.

 Ozempic is given as a weekly dose.
 Each pen has several doses.
-The number of doses will depend on the dose your doctor recommends that you take.
+The number of doses will depend on the dosage that your doctor recommends for your condition.

 What strengths does Ozempic come in?

 There are three Ozempic pens, which each differ in the amount of drug they contain and the doses they deliver.
 The pens’ strengths and sizes are described below:

 • Maintenance doses: Four 0.5-mg doses

 What are the typical dosages of Ozempic?

-Typically, your doctor will start you on a low dosage, also called a starting dosage.
-The low dosage allows them to see how you respond to the drug.
+Typically, your doctor will start by prescribing a low dosage, also called a starting dosage.
+The low dosage allows the doctor to see how you respond to the drug.
 Then they’ll adjust your dosage over time to reach the right amount for you.

 When you begin using Ozempic, your doctor will adjust the weekly dose every 4 weeks.
-This is done until you reach a dose that is effective at managing your blood sugar levels.
+This is done until you reach a dosage that is effective at managing your blood sugar levels.
 The maximum dose for Ozempic is 2 milligrams (mg) given weekly.

 Your doctor will ultimately prescribe the smallest dosage that provides the desired effect.